thaskoo/codeX_ReleaseOneNarrativeWorkbook/CreateOnlineReports.md

 ## Background

-Now let's get let's display all this data you mined from the Nelissa's CSV File.
+Now let's display all the data you mined from the Nelissa's CSV File online.
 For that you will need a web server, a template engine and data.
 You already have the data, as a web server we will be using Express JS and as a template engine Handlebars JS.
 You will install all these depencies using ```npm```

 There are loads of alternatives to all the above in the Node JS eco-system, but knowing how the selected toolset work will give you a good baseline to explore alternatives from.